A well-planned diet that avoids meat or other animal products can be a healthy way to meet your nutritional needs.

 - revulsion and/or dislike of the taste of meat or animal products.

-Cutting animal products from your diet is most common among young females.
+Cutting animal products from your diet is most common among young women.
 It is estimated that 2% of young women aged between 15 and 24 years describe themselves as vegan, 2% lacto-ovo vegetarian and 5% semi-vegetarian.

 For practically all diseases, vegetarians fare better than the general population.
 Nutritionists put this down less to the avoidance of meat and more to the fact most vegetarians generally have a healthier lifestyle than most non-vegetarians.
 For example, they tend to smoke less, exercise more and be more proactive about attending screening programmes.